jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary 3/Aghasura.md

 RacialMods: +6 Escape Artist, +4 Perception
 Languages: Common, Infernal; telepathy 100 ft.
 SQ:
+SpecialAbilities:
+  Attraction Aura (Su): >
-SpecialAbilities: Attraction Aura (Su) An aghasura exudes a 50- foot aura whenever it remains motionless for at least 1 round.
+    An aghasura exudes a 50- foot aura whenever it remains motionless for at least 1 round.
 All nonevil creatures that enter this area must make a DC 21 Will save to avoid being compelled to move toward the aghasura's location.
 If the aghasura moves, the effect ends for all currently affected creatures.
 This is a mind-affecting compulsion.
 The save DC is Charisma-based.
+  Dual Wielder (Ex): >
-Dual Wielder (Ex) An aghasura does not take a penalty on attack or damage rolls when attacking with two weapons.
-Infused Weapons (Su) Weapons an aghasura wields are considered to be magic for the purposes of overcoming damage reduction.
+    An aghasura does not take a penalty on attack or damage rolls when attacking with two weapons.
+  Infused Weapons (Su): >
+    Weapons an aghasura wields are considered to be magic for the purposes of overcoming damage reduction.
 In addition, such weapons gain the ability to deliver the aghasura's poison on a successful attack.
+  Poison (Ex): >
-Poison (Ex) Bite or weapon-injury; save Fort DC 23; frequency 1/round for 6 rounds; effect 1d4 Con damage; cure 2 consecutive saves.
+    Bite or weapon-injury; save Fort DC 23; frequency 1/round for 6 rounds; effect 1d4 Con damage; cure 2 consecutive saves.
 SpellsKnown:
 SpellsPrepared:
 SpellDomains: